Update: ‘Design’ section updated.

 The next-gen 2023 Nissan Serena release has been postponed, as per a report creative311.com filed on June 19, 2022.
 The local blog claims that Japan’s popular minivan will not arrive in a new avatar this year.
-Its dealer source has said that the redesigned model will debut around early 2023 at the earliest.
+A dealer source has said that the redesigned model will debut around early 2023 at the earliest.

 The automotive industry at large has been affected by a shortage of semiconductor chips, throwing a spanner in the works for Nissan, which has delayed the rollout of new models.
 According to a report Best Car Web published on March 31, 2022, Nissan planned to launch the next-gen Serena around September 2022, but since the all-new X-Trail has been programed, it wants a safe gap between the two product launches.

-In the report filed on November 2, 2021, Best Car said that the next-gen Nissan Serena would be available in the identical two-width versions, a regular 1,695 mm version and a Highway Star 1,750 mm version.
+In the report filed on November 2, 2021, Best Car said that the next-gen Nissan Serena would be available in the same two-width versions, a regular 1,695 mm version and a Highway Star 1,750 mm version.
 Thanks to the availability of the more advanced, ProPILOT 2.0 autonomous driving system that allows hands-off single-lane highway driving, the next-gen Serena would be safer.

 2023 Nissan Serena Hybrid